kimchi-project/ginger/docs/API.md

     * pv_paths: List of PV paths to be added to the VG.
   * reduce: Reduce the volume group by removing PVs.
     * pv_paths: List of PV paths to be added to the VG.

+### Collection: Logical Volumes

+**URI:** /plugins/ginger/lvs

+**Methods:**

+* **GET**: Retrieve a summarized list of all logical volumes
+* **POST**: Create a logical volume
+   * vg_name : Name of the volume group required to create the logical volume
+   * size : Size of the logical volume

+### Resource: Logical Volume

+**URI:** /plugins/ginger/lvs/*:lvpath*

+**Methods:**

+* **GET**: Retrieve the full description of a Logical Volume

+   * lvName : Name of the logical volume.
+   * vgName : Name of the volume group.
+   * lvPath : Path of the logical volume.
+   * segments : Number of segments in LV.
+   * #open : open count of LV.
+   * blockDevice : Maj:Min number of the LV.
+   * lvStatus : State of the LV.
+   * lvCreationhost, time : Details of the host creating the LV, time stamp of creating LV.
+   * -currentlySetTo : Internal logical volume number.
+   * allocation : Allocation policy of the LV.
+   * lvUUID : UUID of the LV.
+   * currentLE : Current logical extents associated with the LV.
+   * lvWriteAccess : Logical volume access.
+   * lvSize : Size of the LV.
+   * readAheadSectors : Read ahead sectors of LV.

+  Additional fields if LV contains snapshot:
+	* lvSnapshotStatus : Status of the snapshot.
+	* COW-tableLE : logical extents associated with COW-table.
+	* COW-tableSize : Size of COW-table.
+	* snapshotChunkSize : Size of each unit of data in snapshot.

+* **DELETE**: Remove the Logical Volume.